Academics

 Students may only write AP exams for courses that are offered at Yale.
 The cost to Yale students enrolled in Yale AP courses is $130.00 for exams ordered by October 31st, and $180.00 per exam ordered between November 1st and March 1st.
 To facilitate a smooth collection of funds and ensure accurate ordering of exams for those taking them, payment must be made in your School Cash Account prior to the above order dates.
 If your child should opt not to take the AP exam after orders have been placed, they will incur a $55.00 AP College Board cancellation fee per exam.
 The remaining balance of your payment will be returned to you.

 Students can re-take the Graduation Assessments to improve their proficiency score.
-Your best level achieved will be counted as your final result.
-The results of the numeracy assessment will be reported on students’ transcripts, using a four-point proficiency scale:
+Your best level achieved will be counted as your final result and will be reported on students’ transcripts, using a four-point proficiency scale:

 1. Emerging (initial understanding)